georuiz817/poke_dex/README.md

 #About the PokeDex
-Welcome to my PokeDex!
+Welcome to the PokeDex!
 This is my first FlatIron project.
-I have a simple CLI PokeDex for you.
-All you need to do is put in a int 1-3 and you will be given details on the specific pokemon.
-You will then have the option to go back and few any additional ones.
-You may quit at any point in time and you will be given many options to quit, go back, etc at all times.
-Thanks! ./bin/poke-dex will give you the option to run the program.
+I have a simple CLI that works as a pokedex for you.

+Boiler plate installation instructions are below

+Once properly installed use  ruby ./bin/poke-dex - to start the program

 # PokeDex